bitnami/charts/bitnami/wavefront-prometheus-storage-adapter/README.md

 The Wavefront Prometheus Storage Adapter chart needs to be connected to a Wavefront Proxy instance.
 This can be done in two different ways:

 - Deploying the Wavefront subchart, using only the Wavefront Proxy component (default behavior).
 This is done by setting `wavefront.enabled=true` and `wavefront.proxy.enabled=true`.
 We recommend disabling the rest of the Wavefront sub-chart resources as they would not be used by the Prometheus Storage Adapter.
-In this case, you should not set the `externalProxy.host` value
+In this case, you should not set the `externalProxy.host` value.
+You also need to configure the Wavefront SaaS URL and token using the `wavefont.wavefront.url` and `wavefront.wavefront.token`.

 ```yaml
 externalProxy: